 Remember that you’re going to be wearing a life jacket all day long.
 Wear a swimsuit that is sturdy on your shoulders and won’t keep slipping off every time you paddle in the water.

 Ta3 is the best quality swimsuit I’ve ever worn – and this one is so river-friendly.
 The neoprene fabric keeps me warm and cool at the same time.
-AND the skirts are perfect for sitting on the raft all day. (see my Ta3 outfit below)…
+AND the skirts are perfect for sitting on the raft all day (see my Ta3 outfit in the photo!).

 Wild Isles is my go-to for 2-piece swimsuits on the river.